 Worth getting out of bed for

-Le Macchie is the hotel’s private beach.
-A shuttle runs guests out and there’s always a free lounger and staff to bring you repeat Aperol Spritzes.
+Calderisi has a private beach too.
+A shuttle runs guests out and there’s always a free lounger and staff to bring you repeat glasses of chilled wine.
 With golden sand and the Adriatic’s trademark aquamarine waters, it’s a lovely place to just be, but you can join a game of beach volleyball if you’ve flopped for too long.
-The hotel also has a fleet of restored Turkish fishing boats that can be hired for day trips; aperitivi are served on board as Italian music plays and you can sunbathe, seek out hidden coves and quaint villages or simply take a cooling dip as and when you want.
+The hotel also has a fleet of restored fishing boats that can be hired for day trips; aperitivi are served on board as Italian music plays and you can sunbathe, seek out hidden coves and quaint villages or simply take a cooling dip as and when you want.

 You needn’t travel far to come across Roman remnants; Via Appia, which indeed does lead to Rome (from Brindisi) passes by this stretch of coast.
 But, you didn’t come all this way to look at a knobbly highway – however significant it is – no, you want to see the straight-from-a-fantasy-epic trulli and dazzling churches of Alberello, the gleaming Baroque buildings of ‘white town’ (although more of a hilltop village) Ostuni, or the mysterious sassi of Bari.
 The hotel can arrange an English-speaking guide if you want to dig deeper during your visit.

 The orecchiette-making skills of the hotel’s chef alone will keep you coming back for more, but the neighbourhood has several masserias with interesting gastronomic takes, so it’s worth tearing yourself away for a meal or two.
 Smith stablemate Masseria Torre Maizza has a chandelier-strung dining room with a checkerboard floor and arched white ceilings.
 The menu is equally elegant, elevating simple local pastas and meat and fish dishes – try the pasta with mussels and cheese fondue and the salt-crusted seabass.
 At Masseria San Domenico, the former olive press has been turned into a delightfully antique eatery with a huge fireplace.
 Dishes are divvied up by season, but ingredients stay staunchly local.
 A little to the north, another Smith favourite, La Peschiera has a whopping seven pools, and goes big with its dining too, naturally excelling in fish.
 Here, your langoustines, mussels, snapper and more come with a side of glittering sea views.
+And, just beyond Monopoli, Osteria di Chichibio has a fabulous menu of fish dishes, say tartare of any fish that’s been caught that day, red shrimps with stracciatella or redfish- and mint-stuffed ravioli.
+Or, stroll over to the harbour where La Locanda sul Porto sits.
+A small restaurant that’s big on flavour, they serve seafood and romantic views; there’s a lot to love, but kick off your feast with the bruschetta platter for tidbits from all over the region.
+Further inland, Michelin-star-holding Pasha has several upmarket tasting menus to choose from – each more lavish than the last.
+Go all out with the ‘Expressions’ menu, an enigmatic selection of shrimp and tomato, calf and nduja, fruit mille-feuille and more.
+In Fasano, sit on the narrow street outside Locanda di Martume (36 Via Santa Teresa) and enjoy traditional dishes and fresh-off-the-grill meats.
 A 20-minute drive away in Ostuni, half butcher’s shop, half trattoria Roticceria L’Antico does excellent bombette among other meaty picks.
 And, further south in Otranto (about a 90-minute drive), L’Altro Baffo serves seafood in its own unique way, with dishes such as black bread in squid ink sauce, sea-urchin carbonara and swordfish parmigiana.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this high-yield hotel in the Italian countryside and unpacked their bottle of the Masseria’s hand-pressed olive oil and Apullian pottery, a full account of their rustic revelry will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Masseria Calderisi in Puglia…